gtheilman/OnCallAssignments/README.md

 **Step 8:**  Enter your Twilio credentials into the application.

-This is the AccountSID and AuthToken associated with your Twilio account.
-They are entered under "Credentials" in the application.
+These is the AccountSID and AuthToken associated with your Twilio account.
+They can be accessed on the Twilio page on your Account page.

+Copy and paste these into the "Credentials" page in the application.

 **Step 9:**  Call the Twilio phone number from a cell phone and leave a message.

 **Step 10:**  Review the response within the application.